zmargv/msm_associations/README.md

 # Must See Movies Associations

 ## There is a Getting Started video on Canvas.
+You should pull that up and start it now.

 In this project, we'll practice associating rows from different tables to one another.